bolt-project/bolt/docs/source/installation.rst

 Docker image
 ------------

 We provide a Docker image with Bolt and its backends installed and configured, alongside  an example Jupyter notebook.
-This is a great way to out Bolt.
+This is a great way to try out Bolt.
 The docker file is on GitHub_ and the image is hosted on Dockerhub_.
 To run the image on OS X follow these instructions:

 .. _GitHub: http://github.com/bolt-project/bolt-docker
 .. _Dockerhub: https://registry.hub.docker.com/u/freemanlab/bolt/